MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-18/README.md

 To run the pipeline please run the following notebooks sequentially.

 First, please visit the **scripts** directory, then run:
 1. **init.py** : Before running the code, **please insert your Canvas API key in the API_TOKEN variable**, to allow access to the data uploaded within the MAST30034 LMS page.
+API key should not be pushed to repository for security purposes.
 This script downloads all relevant merchant, customer, and transaction data.
 2. **external_data.py** : Downloads all necessary external datasets.

 Then visit the **notebooks** directory, then run: